HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_enable_new_db_management.md

   target_primary_pod: dx-deployment-persistence-node-0
 ```

-Key fields:

-- `status`: overall lifecycle status.
+- `status`: Overall lifecycle status
-- `target_primary_pod`: pod currently considered primary by the RTC.
+- `target_primary_pod`: Pod currently considered the primary node by the RTC
-- `previousPgNodeCount` / `previousPgPoolCount`: last known replica counts for nodes and pools.
+- `previousPgNodeCount` and `previousPgPoolCount`: Last known replica counts for nodes and pools
-- `dx-deployment-persistence-*-user`: hashes of the database credentials used to detect changes.
+- `dx-deployment-persistence-*-user`: Hashes of the database credentials used to detect changes
-- `failed_primary` and `primary_failure_count`: information used for primary failover handling.
+- `failed_primary` and `primary_failure_count`: Information used for primary failover handling

 ## Prerequisites